plaza tennis

 The Western grip is widely recognized for its ability to generate significant power on forehand strokes By utilizing this grip, players can maximize their racket-head speed, resulting in powerful shots that can be challenging for opponents to return Additionally, the extreme grip orientation helps players generate more torque and leverage through their wrist and forearm, adding even more power to their shots

-See also How Long Is Tennis Season
+See also How To Be A Better Tennis Player

 History and Development of the Western Grip